 However, even with that said it is still difficult to determine who the true “founder” of human pheromones really is.

 There is research that dates back to the early 1900’s with some allusions to pheromone communication, as well as some anecdotal evidence earlier than that.
+Even old text books mention that primal attraction we feel when we come across a particularly attractive pheromone scent.

 Some scientists don’t even believe they exist.